top of page

 The Bhagavad Gita frequently employs this term.
 Krishna tells Arjuna that all beings act according to their svabhava — the gunas of nature impel them, whether they wish it or not.
 From this perspective, svabhava is the product of one’s constitution, conditioning, and past karma.
 It explains why each individual expresses a unique blend of tendencies.

 But Vedanta also distinguishes between svabhava at the empirical level and the ultimate svarupa (intrinsic essence).
 At the level of vyavahara, one’s svabhava is shaped by gunas, upbringing, and karmic impressions.
-At the level of paramarthika satya, however, one’s true svabhava is Brahman itself — pure existence-consciousness-limitlessness.
+At the level of paramarthika satya, inquiry shifts away from svabhava altogether and reveals one’s svarupa as Brahman itself — pure existence-consciousness-limitlessness.

 Understanding this distinction prevents confusion.
-In worldly contexts, it is wise to recognize and honor one’s svabhava — to live in alignment with one’s constitution and dharma.
-In spiritual inquiry, however, svabhava is finally understood not as temperament but as one’s limitless essence (svarupa), ever free from becoming.
+In ordinary life, it is wise to recognize and honor one’s svabhava—living in alignment with one’s constitution and dharma.
+In self-inquiry, however, attention shifts away from temperament to one’s svarupa, the limitless essence that is ever free from becoming.

 Root & Meaning